Karam Singh (historian): Education

 Having studied primary school in Jhabaal, Middle from Khalsa Collegiate School, Amritsar, he attended Khalsa College, Amritsar for higher studies.

-He had good command in Punjabi, Hindi, Urdu, and English.
-During his college time while he was nearing to complete his B.A. degree an idea struck him that since aged persons of Maharaja Ranjit Singh times will die soon, why not collect historic narrations from their mouth.
+In 1902, Karam Singh joined Khalsa College, Amritsar for his F.Sc. studies.
+He enrolled into science as his subject but his passion for reading historical books turned into historical research.
+His close friends at the time were Amar Singh Vasu, Ma.
+Ishar Singh Dhotian, and Gurmukh Singh Dhotian.
+Karam Singh had good command in Punjabi, Hindi, Urdu, and English.
+In 1905, during his college time while he was nearing to complete his B.A. degree an idea struck him that since aged persons of Maharaja Ranjit Singh times will die soon or were dying from an ongoing plague, he should collect historic narrations from their mouth.
 He left college to pursue his interest in oral history.